murrayo/yape/README.md

 **Step 1.** `extract_pButtons.py`

-Extract intereasting sections from pButtons to .csv file for opening with excel or processing with charting.
+Extract interesting sections from pButtons and write to .csv files for opening with excel or processing with charting.

 Version .01 10 Feb 2017

-- mgstat extracted for all pButtons.
+- mgstat extracted for all operatings systems.
 - vmstat and iostat for Red Hat only.
-- windows perfmon.
+- windows perfmon for Windows.

+Plans:

+- Expand to all operating systems, for example variants of vmstat and iostat.

 **Step 2.** `graph_pButtons.py`